edwinb/Yaffle/CONTRIBUTING.md

 edwinb's next steps:

+* Termination checker
+  - Tests for basic operation of termination and coverage checking
+* Implement enough of the Raw term elaborator that we can check type declarations
+  - i.e. Implement 'check', elaboration of RawImp to TT
 * Continue TTImp elaborator
   - Port all the missing imports in TTImp.ProcessDef
   - Complete ProcessDef
-  - Implement 'check', elaboration of RawImp to TT
 * Port and test auto-search (TT REPL command)
 * Unification details (which will come up during elaboration...):
   - Inlining things with linear quantities in the context